On Acceleration in Three Dimensions: Embedding coordinates for the three-dimensional C-metric

 \section{Embedding coordinates for the three-dimensional C-metric}

-n this appendix, we collate mappings from the three-dimensional C-metric geometries to subsets of global AdS$_3$.
+In this appendix, we collate mappings from the three-dimensional C-metric geometries to subsets of global AdS$_3$.
 These mappings were used to create the 3D embedding diagrams in the main text.